 Every time we drive, we expect other drivers on the road to follow the law, drive cautiously, and be alert.
 Unfortunately, driver fatigue is a very common phenomenon, and drowsy drivers pose a hazard to everyone sharing the roads of Kentucky.

-Drivers should always be well rested and alert before getting behind the wheel.
+Drivers should always be well-rested and alert before getting behind the wheel.
 However, driver fatigue contributes to a significant portion of traffic accidents in Kentucky and across the United States.
-Those who have been hurt in a car accident caused by a drowsy driver may suffer physically, emotionally, and financially as a result of the accident.
+Those who have been hurt in a car crash caused by a drowsy driver may suffer physically, emotionally, and financially as a result of the accident.
 You do not have to carry that burden alone.

 If you or a loved one has been hurt in an accident caused by a driver who was drowsy or falling asleep at the wheel, you should know that help is available.
 At Morgan, Collins, Yeast & Salyer, our experienced drowsy driver accident attorneys believe that everyone deserves justice and fair compensation if they’ve been hurt due to someone else’s negligence.
 Our personal injury law firm has seven locations throughout Kentucky to serve you.
 Schedule your free consultation with a driver fatigue accident lawyer by calling (877) 809-6889 or by reaching out to us online today.